NASA: Astrophysics missions

 The Imaging X-ray Polarimetry Explorer (IXPE) is a space observatory designed to improve the understanding of X-ray production in objects such as neutron stars and pulsar wind nebulae, as well as stellar and supermassive black holes.
 IXPE launched in December 2021 and is an international collaboration between NASA and the Italian Space Agency (ASI).
-It is part of the NASA Small Explorers program (SMEX) which designs low-cost spacecraft to study heliophysics and astrophysics.
+It is part of the NASA Small Explorers program, which designs low-cost spacecraft to study heliophysics and astrophysics.

 The Neil Gehrels Swift Observatory was launched in November 2004 and is a gamma-ray burst observatory that also monitors the afterglow in X-ray, and UV/Visible light at the location of a burst.
 The mission was developed in a joint partnership between Goddard Space Flight Center (GSFC) and an international consortium from the United States, United Kingdom, and Italy.
-Pennsylvania State University operates the mission as part of NASA's Medium Explorer program (MIDEX).
+Pennsylvania State University operates the mission as part of NASA's Medium Explorer program.

 The Fermi Gamma-ray Space Telescope (FGST) is another gamma-ray focused space observatory that was launched to low Earth orbit in June 2008 and is being used to perform gamma-ray astronomy observations.
-In addition to NASA, the mission involves the United States Department of Energy, and government agencies in France, Germany, Italy, Japan, and Sweden.
+In addition to NASA, the mission involves the US Department of Energy, and government agencies in France, Germany, Italy, Japan, and Sweden.

 The James Webb Space Telescope (JWST), launched in December 2021 on an Ariane 5 rocket, operates in a halo orbit circling the Sun-Earth point.
 JWST's high sensitivity in the infrared spectrum and its imaging resolution will allow it to view more distant, faint, or older objects than its predecessors, including Hubble.